This post may contain affiliate links, please read our disclosure policy.

 Electrical Water Pageant: The water parade, which depicts mythical sea creatures illuminated by thousands of lights synchronized to music, floats by Fort Wilderness beach and marina at approximately 9:45 p.m. (subject to scheduling changes).

 Chip ‘n Dale’s Campfire Sing-a-long: The Chip ‘n’ Dale Sing-a-Long and marshmallow roast, held next to the Meadow Swimming Pool, starts after dark.
 It begins with a campfire sing-a-long led by Chip and Dale before showing a Disney movie or two (depending on the season).
 Guests can purchase s’ mores kits (or bring their own) as well as hot dogs, popcorn, and candy.
+You can bring your own snacks and drinks, or purchase them from the concessions stand.
+Be sure to bring blankets or lawn chairs to be comfortable.
 In the event of inclement weather, the event is held indoors.

 Disney’s Carriage Rides: These private rides tour the resort.
 They last approximately 30 minutes, departing every half hour from Crockett’s Tavern near Pioneer Hall between 6:00 p.m and 9:30 p.m., weather permitting.
 Carriages hold up to 4 adults or 2 adults and 3 children, payable by cash or Disney room charge.
 Guests may bring their own beverages.
 Advance reservations are recommended.